Anniversary review time! And as usual, I’m doing a big one.

 Valheim, developed by Iron Gate AB, published by Coffee Stain Publishing, and “released” on February 2nd, 2021, is still in Early Access, but has already made a name for itself in the genre.
 Like many survival games, this experience can be done on your own, or with friends; up to 10 players can join the same multiplayer server.

-arrow at that exact spot in my back before I died!
+Hey!
+Careful there with those talons!
+I was struck by an arrow at that exact spot in my back before I died! |

 This game’s "story" begins after character creation – you can play as a male or female Viking, no difference in gameplay.
 Your character is dropped in the middle of a circle of sacrificial stones, with nothing but rags on your back.
 You died ingloriously in battle, and to earn your way into Viking Heaven, you must prove yourself to Odin.
 Hugin, a helpful crow, explains the quest to the player character: Hunt down the six Forsaken, massive monsters residing in the various biomes of this “tenth realm”, take their trophies and bring them back to these rocks.
 The defeated Forsaken grant abilities that will come in handy for whatever comes next.